david-llamas-roman/davidllamasroman.com/README.md

 >
 > Copyright (C) 2024 David Llamas Román

-This is the warning that you can find in all files of davidllamasroman.com project that contains code.
-This warning are not in JSON files, because this type of files do not support comments.
+This warning appears in all files of the davidllamasroman.com project that contain code.
+JSON files are exempt from this warning because they do not support comments.

-In the second paragraph (line 7-10 of the WARNING) we refer to point 15 of the [GPL-3.0 license (GPL-3.0-only)](LICENSE):
+In the second paragraph (lines 7–10 of the WARNING), we explicitly state that the project is licensed under the terms of **version 3 of the GNU General Public License only**, as defined in point 15 of the [GPL-3.0-only license](./LICENSE):
 ```
 15. Disclaimer of Warranty.